-Healthier Tarte Tatin with Homemade Vegan Chocolate Ice Cream
+Healthier Tarte Tatin with Homemade Vegan Caramel Sauce

 Tarte Tatin is a French classical tart with apples and caramel.
-Today I am sharing with you a healthier version of this dessert to enjoy without guilt!
+Today I am sharing with you a healthier version of this dessert to enjoy without guilt.
 The recipe calls for a homemade caramel sauce that contains neither white sugar nor butter.
-Tarte Tatin is usually served alongside a ball of ice cream.
-To preserve this tradition, in this post I am sharing my recipe for homemade vegan chocolate ice cream.

 For the caramel:

 2 tbsp water

 100 ml coconut milk